awsdocs/amazon-sagemaker-developer-guide/doc_source/build-container-to-train-script-get-started.md

       ```

       The Dockerfile script performs the following tasks:
-      + `FROM tensorflow/tensorflow:2.0.0a0` downloads the TensorFlow library used to run the Python script\.
+      + `FROM tensorflow/tensorflow:2.2.0rc2-gpu-py3-jupyter` – Downloads the TensorFlow docker base image\.
+You can replace this with any docker base image you want to bring to build containers as well as AWS pre\-built container base images\.
-      + `RUN pip install sagemaker-containers` [Amazon SageMaker Containers](https://github.com/aws/sagemaker-containers) contains the common functionality necessary to create a container compatible with Amazon SageMaker\.
+      + `RUN pip install sagemaker-training` – Installs [Amazon SageMaker Training Toolkit](https://github.com/aws/sagemaker-training-toolkit) that contains the common functionality necessary to create a container compatible with Amazon SageMaker\.
-      + `COPY train.py /opt/ml/code/train.py` copies the script to the location inside the container that is expected by Amazon SageMaker\.
+      + `COPY train.py /opt/ml/code/train.py` – Copies the script to the location inside the container that is expected by Amazon SageMaker\.
 The script must be located in this folder\.
-      + `ENV SAGEMAKER_PROGRAM train.py` defines train\.py as the name of the entrypoint script that is located in the /opt/ml/code folder for the container\.
-This is the only environmental variable that you must specify when, you are using your own container\.
+      + `ENV SAGEMAKER_PROGRAM train.py` – Takes your training script `train.py` as the entrypoint script copied in the `/opt/ml/code` folder of the container\.
+This is the only environmental variable that you must specify when you build your own container\.

-   1. Make sure you rename the text file name `Dockerfile`\.
-On the left directory navigation, the text file name is automatically set as `untitled.txt`\.
-Open a context manu \(pop\-up menu\) for the file, choose **Rename**, and rename the file as `Dockerfile` without `.txt` extension\.
-Make sure you **save the file** by hitting `Ctrl+s` or `Command+s`\.
+   1. On the left directory navigation pane, the text file name might automatically be named `untitled.txt`\.
+To rename the file, right\-click the file, choose **Rename**, rename the file as `Dockerfile` without the `.txt` extension, and then press `Ctrl+s` or `Command+s` to save the file\.

-1. In the same way, create a `train.py` file with your own training script\.
-You can test using the following example `train.py` script\.
+1. Create or upload a training script `train.py` in the `docker_test_folder`\.
+You can use the following example script for this exercise\.

    ```
    import tensorflow as tf